 Walk with us.

 From your first cup of morning tea to the end of a farmer’s day, Traditional Medicinals works to create a positive impact throughout every step in the life cycle of our herbal wellness products, from growing and harvesting herbs, all the way to your cup.
-Take the next step and join in the Walk for Girls and Water from September 30th through October 9th, 2020.

-Sign up to walk at: womenserve.org/iwalkforgirlsandwater
+Sign up to walk at https://womenserve.org/walk-for-water/